 The movement was also replaced by the in-house Caliber 8800 and 8801 (and 9900 for the chronograph version).
 These movements have received the Master Chronometer certification, which means that it performs according to much stricter requirements than previous chronometer-certified watches.

 No other brand has been more actively involved in sports timekeeping.
-Omega has been timing the Olympics since 1932; and in 2020, completed their 29th turn in the role.
+Omega has been timing the Olympics since 1932; and in 2020, completed its 29th turn in the role.

 In keeping with tradition, Omega presents special edition watches dedicated to this major sporting event.
 Omega’s wonderfully creative designs echo the theme of each Olympic event, and honor the culture of the host country, making them highly collectible models.